masrufatanjila/MedVerify_22-48088-2/README.md

-This is my new project.
+This document explains the implimentation of the project.